-If my discussion of the environmental impact of shaving, and the toxic chemicals in shaving products, has you stroking an increasingly long beard in a contemplative manner, don’t worry, there are non-toxic and eco-friendly ways to remove body and facial hair.
+If my discussion of the environmental impact of shaving and the toxic chemicals in shaving cream has you stroking an increasingly long beard in a contemplative manner, don’t worry, there are non-toxic and eco-friendly ways to remove body and facial hair.

 You might be tempted to just opt for laser hair removal, waxing, or other hair removal products, such as Nair, but bear in mind that there’s very little safety data on laser hair removal, and hair removers and waxing products often contain a rather dubious chemical cocktail all of their own.

 Sugaring is one good option that will work for some.
 Just be sure to use sustainably sourced sugar!

 If you’re sick of shaving, you might want to give body sugaring a shot.
 Sugaring is not recommended for removing facial hair, however, so the usefulness of sugaring will depend on where you’re planning to remove hair.

 Sugaring is an ancient method of hair removal similar to waxing but without the nasty chemicals.
 Instead, you mix up boiled sugar, water and lemon juice to create a tacky substance, let it cool enough to spread on skin, and then rip it off using strips of organic cotton or another natural textile.
 This pulls the hair out at the root, which may help make it grow back thinner and softer.